whatwg/html/FAQ.md

 ### What is an "HTML serialization"?

 The HTML serialization refers to the syntax of an HTML document defined in the HTML specification.
-The syntax is inspired by the SGML syntax from earlier versions of HTML, bits of XML (e.g. allowing a trailing slash on void elements, `xmlns` attributes), and reality of deployed content on the Web.
+The syntax is inspired by the SGML syntax from earlier versions of HTML, bits of XML (e.g. allowing a trailing slash on void elements, `xmlns` attributes), and reality of deployed content on the web.

 Any document whose media type is determined to be `text/html` is considered to be an HTML serialization and must be parsed using an HTML parser.